curtscraw/osu_rocketry/README.md

 Records flight data locally at highest possible rate, and transmits at 2 Hz to ground while in flight.

-To start: clone repository, then run the setup script, setup.sh
+To get started: clone repository, then run the setup script, setup.sh